Skip to main content

 Will I go blind?

-With modern treatment, most patients with PDR do not go blind.
+With timely treatment, systemic control, and reliable follow-up, many patients avoid severe vision loss.
 However, PDR is serious and requires prompt treatment.
 The key is getting treatment early and following through with all recommended care.

 Is laser treatment painful?